Nexmo/station/app/views/contribute/guides/write-the-docs.md

 * Use bulleted lists for lists.
 * Use numbered lists for ordered sequences (procedures, tasks and so on).

-### Codeblocks
+## Codeblocks

 * Specify the coding language where possible.
-* Break text before codeblock with colon, not period (which is a hard stop in the mind of the reader, rather than a continuation).
-Also, there should not be a space before the colon.
+* Break the text before a codeblock with a colon, not a period (which is a hard stop in the mind of the reader, rather than a continuation).
+* There should not be a space before the colon.

-### Three Letter Acronyms (TLAs)
+## Three Letter Acronyms (TLAs)

 Define Three Letter Acronyms (TLAs) before first use.
 On subsequent use on a page/section you do not need to redefine the TLA.

-### Be explicit
+## Be explicit

 Try to be explicit, that is use precise terms where necessary to improve clarity and avoid ambiguity.

-Examples of being more explicit:
+Examples:

-* Use 'Nexmo Number' rather than 'number'.
+* Using 'Nexmo Number' rather than 'number'.
-* Use 'Nexmo Application' rather than 'application'.
+* Using 'Nexmo Application' rather than 'application'.
-* Use 'webhook server' rather than 'server'.
+* Using 'web application' rather than 'application'.
-* Use 'web application' rather than 'application'.
+* Using 'webhook server' rather than 'server' or 'application'.
-* Use 'webhook URL' rather than 'endpoint' or 'callback URL'.
+* Using 'webhook URL' rather than 'endpoint' or 'callback URL'.
-* Use Nexmo Client Library rather than 'library'.
+* Using Nexmo Client Library rather than 'library'.
-* Use Nexmo Command Line Interface, or Nexmo CLI, rather than 'command line'.
+* Using Nexmo Command Line Interface, or Nexmo CLI, rather than 'command line'.

+## Avoid using 'he or she' constructs

+Avoid "He or she" (use user/developer/caller as appropriate).
+Do not replace 'he or she' by 'they'.

+Example:

+* *Avoid:* The user answers the phone and then he or she hears a voice.
+* *Avoid:* The user answers the phone and then they hear a voice.
+* *Better:* The user answers the phone and then the user hears a voice.
+* *Best:* The user answers the phone and then hears a voice.

-### Miscellaneous
+## Miscellaneous

 Some additional points to bear in mind:

-* Try to explain to the reader *why* they need a particular feature and not just what the feature is.
+* Explain to the reader *why* they need a particular feature and not just what the feature is.
-* Avoid "He or she" (use user/developer as appropriate).
-* Avoid filler words superfluous adjectives 'really nice feature', 'easily', ‘simple’, 'it may be that', 'and that's it'.
-* Avoid subjective phrases.
-"You can easily...".
-"It is simple to...".
-* Avoid statements that predict the future, for example, "the next version will have super xxx feature...".
+* Avoid statements that predict the future, for example, "the next version will have feature X".
 There are good legal reasons for avoiding predicting the future.
 * Avoid time sensitive information.
 Specify an exact version where possible, for example '1.1', rather than 'current version' as the current version may change.
-* Avoid using ampersand instead of 'and', unless you are specifying a programming language operator or similar.
+* Avoid using ampersand ('&') instead of 'and', unless you are specifying a programming language operator or similar.
-* "It's" is *always* it is.
+* "It's" is _always_ 'it is'.

-### Replaceable values
+## Replaceable values

 When working with keys, phone numbers, or accounts be clear where values should be replaced by customer-specific values.